 That said, last quarter we advised against extrapolating further falling stock prices, and we also caution today against extrapolating this quarter’s strong performance.
 Shorter time periods can be quite volatile, but over longer time horizons we fully anticipate your conservative investment approach will continue to build wealth.
-Case in point – longtime clients have enjoyed new all-time high levels of wealth in 17 of the last 20 calendar years (adjusting for withdrawals), all while experiencing roughly half the stock market’s volatility.

 How quickly market psychology can change!
 Last year ended with many investors in full panic mode as a “mini” bear market for stocks took hold, despite a reasonably healthy economic backdrop.
 In our view, a major reason for this anxiety was the Federal Reserves’ continued monetary tightening actions.
 In December, newly appointed Chairman Jerome Powell had announced the ninth consecutive interest rate hike along with a forecast of two more hikes to come in 2019.
 Stock market traders stormed the exits with expectations that the continued tightening action could kill off an aging economic recovery: “Sell, sell, sell!”
 However, in early January, sentiment quickly reversed when Chairman Powell announced a reassuring pivot in monetary policy by saying the Fed “…will be patient as we watch to see how the economy evolves.”
 In other words, Fed policy shifted from tightening to neutral as there would likely be no more rate hikes for the time being.
 Immediately, investors breathed a sigh of relief and the stock market took off in a non-stop surge higher: “Buy, buy, buy!”
 Along with the markets, your portfolio rebounded quite strongly during the first quarter.

 The question then becomes: does this aging economic expansion and bull market for stocks have staying power?
 Let’s polish the old crystal ball and review our current outlook.